 NOTE: The budget and budget narrative must be in line with the proposal project description (statement of work).
-The CNRC WIC Center reserves the right to request information not clearly addressed.
+The CNRC WIC Center reserves the right to request information not clearly addressed prior to an award.

-the cline will center reserves the right to request information not cleanly addressed.
-YES NO Personnel Did you include all key faculty and staff paid for by this grant- along with percent effort and responsibilities?
+YES NC Personnel Did you include all key faculty and staff paid for by this grant- along with percent effort and responsibilities?
 Fringe Benefits Did you include your organization's fringe benefit types and amount along with the basis for the computation?
 Travel Are travel expenses itemized (origination/destination points, conference travel, number and purpose of trips, number of staff traveling, mode of transportation and cost of each trip.)
 Are the attendee objectives and travel justifications included in the narrative?
 Is the basis for the lodging estimates identified in the budget?
-Fautinus aut Equipment Is the need for the equipment justified in the narrative?
-Are the types of equipment, unit costs, and the number of items to be purchased listed? ļ Is the basis for the cost per item or other basis of computation stated in the budget?
+Equipment Is the need for the equipment justified in the narrative?
+Are the types of equipment, unit costs, and the number of items to be purchased listed?
+Is the basis for the cost per item or other basis of computation stated in the budget?
 Supplies Are the types of supplies, unit costs, and the number of items to be purchased listed?
 Is the basis for the costs per item or other basis of computation stated?
 Contractual: (CNRC WIC Center reserves the right to request information on all contractual awards and associated costs after the contract is awarded.)
 Has the collaborating WIC agency supplied a contract with all grant-related expense(s) shown on the budget, including staff?
-A justification for all sole-source contracts must be provided in the budget narrative prior to approving this identified cost.
-Other: Other Consultant Services. - Has the need been clearly identified in the project description to justify the cost shown on the budget.
-The following information must be provided in the justification: description of service, the consultant's name and an itemized list of all direct cost and fees, number of personnel including the position title (specialty and specialized qualifications as appropriate to the costs), Number of estimated hours X hourly wages, and all expenses and fees directly related to the proposed services to be rendered to the project. - For all other line items listed under the "Other" heading, list all items to be covered under this heading along with the methodology on how the applicant derived the sects to be sharred to the program. with the methodology on how the applicant derived the costs to be charged to the program. \vdash Indirect Costs (limited to 10%, inclusive of total request.) ь
+Has a justification for all sole-source contracts been provided in the budget narrative?
+Other - Consultant Services. - Has the need been clearly identified in the project description to justify the cost shown on the budget?
+The following information must be provided in the justification: description of service, the consultant's name and an itemized list of all direct cost and fees, number of personnel including the position title (specialty and specialized qualifications as appropriate to the costs), Number of estimated hours X hourly wages, and all expenses and fees directly related to the proposed services to be rendered to the project.
+For all other line items listed under the "Other" heading, list all items to be covered under this heading along with the methodology on how the applicant derived the costs to be charged to the program.
+Indirect Costs (limited to 10%, inclusive of total request.) -